 When I first meet with a client concerning investment planning, I like to discuss asset allocation and how to utilize it for retirement.
 Granted I work with people of all ages, yet far too often I’m having the same conversation no matter the age.
 With more than half of all small businesses owned by Baby Boomers, I have more and more clients walking into my office looking to sell their companies and begin retirement.
 The problem is most business owners have 80% of their net worth tied up in their business.
-Which means I’m having the exact same conversation with these owners that I’m having with my 20 somethings that are just starting out.
+This means I’m having the exact same conversation with these owners that I’m having with my 20 somethings that are just starting out.

 I have a particular client that decided to sell his business last year.
 We’ve spent the past 24 months working on the ins and outs of that transaction.
-The sell recently took place, and he ended up amassing a nice seven-figure amount even after taxes.
+The sale recently took place, and he ended up amassing a nice seven-figure amount even after taxes.
 What’s interesting about this individual is that he is in his mid-60s and just now trying to figure out how to fund his retirement.

 Obviously, this guy was great at what he did.
 He poured all his time and energy into a growing, thriving business.
 However, for the first time ever, he’s doing something he has never had to do—let someone else be in charge.
-As a CEPA and a CERTIFIED FINANCIAL PLANNER™ in Knoxville, TN this individual sought me out for a few reasons.
+As a CEPA and a CERTIFIED FINANCIAL PLANNER™ professional in Knoxville, TN, this individual sought me out for a few reasons.
 He wanted someone to walk him through the process of selling the business and making the income last a lifetime—at least his lifetime, if not longer.
 He was looking for a firm with someone close to his age—who could understand where he was in life—and someone younger than him, yet not a novice—so they would be around to help him in the management of his finances for the rest of his life.

 Since his entire net worth was in his business, he’s never really dealt with investments such as stocks, bonds, and things of that nature.
 Utilizing his money for investment real estate didn’t interest him.
 He simply didn’t want to deal with someone else’s headache.
 His hope is to just retire and enjoy the retired life.
 Going places he’s never been.
 Seeing things he’s never had the chance to because he spent so much time working.
 He knows enough about finances to understand placing his money in a CD at the bank and only returning a measly 1% or so in interest rates won’t give him the lasting effect he is looking for.
 So he’s left working with a planner to help direct him on the things that he has no clue about.

-This business owner is now telling me, “I wish I had learned this year’s ago.
+This business owner is now telling me, “I wish I had learned this years ago.
 I wish I had someone telling me NOT to wrap everything up in my business this whole time.”

 The truth is, he’d actually be even wealthier had he done it differently.